DavidSint/blog/src/content/blog/ode-to-the-caretakers.md

 ---
-title: 'An Ode to the Caretakers'
+title: 'An Ode To The Caretakers'
 description: "Perhaps more important than the pioneers, let's celebrate the people that maintain our world."
 pubDate: 2024-06-07
 heroImage: '../images/blog-caretaker.png'